 Answer the following questions using the knowledge you learned in this chapter.
-See the Answers to the Chapter 2 Review Questions on page 138.
+See the Answers to the Chapter 3 Review Questions on page 121.

-1. What is the purpose of property groups?

-2. What are the two types of properties?
+- 1. What is the purpose of property groups? - 2.
+What are the two types of properties?

-Sumn nary of What You Learned

-learne this chapter you learned how to create and assign property groups and properties.
-You also arned several new concepts.
-The checklist below should help you review once more before going the next chapter.
+In this chapter you learned how to create and assign property groups and properties.
+You also learned several new concepts.
+The list below should help you review once more before going to the next chapter...

-You le

-How to create a new property group
+- How to create a new property group

-How to create a new property
+- How to create a new property

-How to assign a property group to a particular set of nodes
+- How to assign a property group to a particular set of nodes

-You also were introduced to the following concepts:
+- You also were introduced to the following concepts:

-Property groups
+- Property groups

-Properties
+- Properties